3 Critical Areas That Leaders Must Navigate When Working Remotely

 These findings illustrate clear evidence that employees and their managers require a new way of working.

-Taking this into consideration, I want to explore 3 critical areas that leaders need to manage in order to maintain both synergy and productivity:
+Taking this into consideration, I want to explore 3 critical areas that leaders need to navigate in order to maintain both synergy and productivity:

-One of the biggest reasons that relationships fall apart in the workplace is when we don’t have the conversations.
+One of the biggest reasons that relationships fall apart in the workplace is when we don’t have conversations.
 Conversations allow us to share information, express concerns, give and receive feedback.
-The fact that conversations are not actually face to face makes it both challenging and necessary.
+The fact that conversations are not actually face-to-face makes it both challenging and necessary.
 They may also be needed more frequently now.
 There are several types of conversations that we need to have.
-They fall into two categories: individual and group conversations.
+These fall into two categories: individual and group conversations.